pbsinclair42/SDP-2016/Reports/Technical Specification.md

 NXT interactive servo motor: A long white motor which has lots of gears inside of it making it fairly powerful.
 NXT Motor:         see above.
-rotocaster:        see holonomic wheels crossbow kicker:   a method of kicking the ball in a straight line.
-It involves a
+rotocaster:        see holonomic wheels crossbow kicker:   this kicker has a lego piece which will pretrude and retract to hit the ball. swing kicker:      above the height of the ball is a motor connected to a long stick.
+The motor turns, the stick rotates forward causing the end of it to hit
+                   the ball.